An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Solving linear least-squares problems

 \textbf{Augmented system.} Problem \eqref{Eq:General_form_ls} can be reformulated as a constrained optimization problem~\cite{fisher2018low,fisher_parallelization_2017}, for which the Karush-Kuhn-Tucker (KKT) conditions represent a special case of the \emph{augmented system}~\cite{benb:1999,Bjorckbook2024, orban2017iterative}

-where $\lambda\in \mathbb{R}^{m+p}$ is a vector of Lagrange multipliers.
-Here $K$ is a sparse symmetric indefinite matrix that is non-singular if $J$ is of full rank and $\mathcal{N}(W) \, \cap \, \mathcal{N}(J^T) = \{ 0\}$.
+Here $\lambda\in \mathbb{R}^{m+p}$ is a vector of Lagrange multipliers.
+The matrix $K$ is a sparse symmetric indefinite matrix that is non-singular if $J$ is of full rank and $\mathcal{N}(W) \, \cap \, \mathcal{N}(J^T) = \{ 0\}$.
 Saddle-point problems of this form arise in a wide variety of practical problems~\cite{benzi_numerical_2005}.
-In contrast to many applications, in VarDA the $(2,1)$ block (the so-called constraint block) is much more expensive to apply than the $(1,1)$ block, although matrix-vector products with $J$ (involving $F^{-1}$) can be implemented in parallel \cite{fisher2018low,fisher_parallelization_2017}. \\
+In contrast to many applications, in VarDA the $(2,1)$ block (the so-called constraint block) is much more expensive to apply than the $(1,1)$ block, although matrix-vector products with $J$ (involving $F^{-1}$ in the weak state formulation) can be implemented in parallel \cite{fisher2018low,fisher_parallelization_2017}. \\